-1.00 EXPLAINING THE COUNCIL TAX BASE FOR 2022/23 1.01 The Council fulfils the role of 'billing authority' for the collection of Council Tax and each year is required to set the Council Tax Base for the following tax year.
+1.00 EXPLAINING THE COUNCIL TAX BASE FOR 2023/24 1.01 The Council fulfils the role of 'billing authority' for the collection of Council Tax and each year is required to set the Council Tax Base for the following tax year.
 1.02 The calculation of the Base, expressed as an equivalent number of Band 'D' properties, is always set as at the end of October in each year which then allows the Council, the Police & Crime Commissioner for North Wales and Town/Community Council's to calculate next year's Council Tax precepts.
-1.03 The Council has previously made a determination to use discretionary powers to charge a 50% Council Tax Premium on long term empty homes and second homes.
-The continuation of this scheme in 2022/23 forms part of the Council Tax Base for Tax setting purposes.
-The public consultation to review the premium scheme is a separate exercise.
-1.04 Once approved, the Tax Base calculations (before adjusting for the assumed losses in collection) are also supplied to Welsh Government and are then used for the calculation of entitlements to Revenue Support Grant for 2020/21 and this figure will appear in The Local Government Finance Report (No 1) (Wales) 2022/23.
-This information will also be published in a national statistical release in January 2022.
+1.03 The Council has previously decided to use discretionary powers to charge a 50% Council Tax Premium on long term empty homes and second homes.
+The continuation of this scheme in 2023/24 and at the same rates of 50% forms part of the Council Tax Base for Tax setting purposes.
+1.04 Once approved, the Tax Base calculations (before adjusting for the assumed losses in collection) are also supplied to Welsh Government and are then used for the calculation of entitlements to Revenue Support Grant and this figure will appear in The Local Government Finance Report (No 1) (Wales) 2023/24.
+This information will also be published in a national statistical release in January 2023.
 1.05 The calculation of the Tax Base is the measure of the annual taxable capacity for all areas in the County, including the additional taxable capacity for the Council Tax Premium, and is calculated in accordance with prescribed rules.
 The starting point for determining the Base is the Valuation List supplied by the Valuation Office Agency.
-The total number of properties in each band is then reduced by exemptions, disregards and discounts.
+The total number of properties in each band is then reduced by exemptions, disregards, and discounts.
 Discounts include, for example, reductions for single-persons or students.
-1.06 Collection of Council Tax, both locally and nationally, remains challenging in the current economic environment, the loss of committal action for non-payment and the disruptions as a result of the global coronavirus pandemic.
-1.07 The latest Tax Base has been calculated using a projected collection level of 98.5% - a reduction of 0.2% compared to the 98.7% projection for the previous years' Tax Base in 2021/22.
-The reduction also reflects the fall in the outturn 'in-year' collection levels for 2020/21 and the ongoing difficulties of collecting all sums that are due.
-In other words, setting an assumed collection level of 98.5% is the level at which the Council may eventually collect from what is due to be paid - allowing for an overall provision of 1.5% for potential bad debts.
-1.08 To determine the final level of the Base, the Council is also required to determine what discount, if any, is awarded to owners of second or holiday homes (otherwise known as Prescribed Discount Class A and B properties) or long term empty properties (Prescribed Discount Class C).
-1.09 The Council Tax Base for 2022/23 has also been calculated in line with current policies of not awarding discounts to any Prescribed Class coupled with the fact that some properties are liable to pay the 50% Premium.
-The recent decision of Cabinet to review the Council Tax Premium scheme does not impact on the setting of the latest Tax Base.
-Any amendments to the scheme, including the chargeable levels, would not take effect until 2023/24 1.10 The continuation of the Council Tax Discount scheme for Local Authority Foster Carers from April 2022 is not incorporated into the Tax Base since locally-funded discretionary discounts or exemptions made by billing authorities under section 13a of the Local Government Finance Act 1992 are specifically excluded from the Tax Base calculations.
-This is because any decrease in the Tax Base made as a result of such discounts or exemptions would lead to an increase in entitlement to Revenue Support Grant (RSG) and hence to the discounts being funded by central rather than local government.
+1.06 The latest Tax Base has been calculated using a projected collection level of 98.8% - 0.3% higher than the previous years' Tax Base.
+In other words, setting an assumed collection level of 98.8% is the level at which the Council may eventually collect from what is due to be paid - allowing for an overall provision of 1.2% for potential bad debts.
+1.07 To determine the final level of the Base, the Council is also required to determine what discount, if any, is awarded to owners of second or holiday homes (otherwise known as Prescribed Discount Class A and B properties) or long-term empty properties (Prescribed Discount Class C).
+1.08 The Council Tax Base for 2023/24 has also been calculated in line with current policies of not awarding discounts to any Prescribed Class coupled with the fact that some properties are liable to pay the Premium.

+1.09 The continuation of the Council Tax Discount scheme for Local Authority Foster Carers from April 2023 is not incorporated into the Tax Base since locally funded discretionary discounts or exemptions made by billing authorities under section 13a of the Local Government Finance Act 1992 are specifically excluded from the Tax Base calculations.
+This is because any decrease in the Tax Base made because of such discounts or exemptions would lead to an increase in entitlement to Revenue Support Grant (RSG) and hence to the discounts being funded by central rather than local government. inan local government.